 I am 100% impressed by anyone who makes this decision.
 Before we go any further, I want to say that you should be proud of yourself.

-Now that we got all of that out of the way let’s be real.
+Let's be real now that we got all that out of the way.
 Medical school is going to be difficult.
 Seriously.
-It’s not going to be a breeze, and it’s not party time, it is time to buckle down.
+It won’t be a breeze, and it’s not party time.
+It is time to buckle down.

 I say this because I want to be open and honest with you.
-Before you begin this journey, you should know that a good number of medical students experience burnout, or simply give up.
+Before you begin this journey, you should know that many medical students experience burnout or give up.
 I don’t want to scare you off, though, because, with some preparation, you can learn how to thrive in medical school.

-However, before you head off to learn how to be the best doctor that you can be, check out these tips that will help you succeed in your journey.
+However, before you head off to learn how to be the best doctor you can be, check out these tips to help you succeed in your journey.

 Thriving In Medical School

-The best advice that I can give you on how to thrive in medical school is first and foremost, forget about everything you know about “typical” education.
-Medical school is going to be completely different, and following the advice of others is extremely beneficial to your success.
+The best advice I can give you on how to thrive in medical school is to forget about everything you know about “typical” education.
+Medical school will be completely different, and following the advice of others is extremely beneficial to your success.

 Be Flexible

-I already mentioned that you need to prepare for a completely different educational experience when you enter medical school.
+I already mentioned that you must prepare for a completely different educational experience when entering medical school.
 That means that you need to be flexible.
 Be flexible with your typical study habits and your typical learning strategies.
 You cannot expect your learning experience to be the same.

-Get rid of any stubbornness that you have, such as thinking, “I know how to do it; I don’t need to do it differently” Challenge the old!
+Get rid of your stubbornness, such as thinking, “I know how to do it; I don’t need to do it differently” Challenge the old!
 Embrace the new!
 You might find that you love the new ways of learning.

 Be Organized

 There is a lot of work that goes into medical school.
-A lot of paperwork, a lot of books, a lot of notes and to succeed in your studies, all of these things need to be well organized.
-With disorganization comes chaos, which adds to the feelings of being overwhelmed.
+A lot of paperwork, a lot of books, a lot of notes, and to succeed in your studies, all of these things must be well organized.
+With disorganization comes chaos, which adds to the feeling of being overwhelmed.

 Study Space